jfcherng-sublime/ST-AutoSetSyntax/docs/src/configurations.md

     {
         "constraint": "relative_exists",
         "args": ["foo", "bar/"],
+        "kwargs": {"match": "all"},
     }
     ```

-    Test whether file `foo` or directory `bar/` exists relatively to the file.
+    Test whether both file `foo` and directory `bar/` exist relatively to the file.

 #### `is_arch`